Craig Fugate: Social media

 Fugate spearheaded efforts to incorporate digital media into federal emergency management.
 He led the effort to develop smart phone apps allowing users to report disasters with photos and use GPS to identify the location.

 Work after FEMA

 In November 2020, Fugate was named a volunteer member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the Department of Homeland Security.

 Personal life

 Fugate married his wife Sheree in 2002 and they currently live in Gainesville, Florida.
 Fugate enjoys sea kayaking.
 Outside of government he is also the founder of disastersrus.org, a website with disaster planning advice and links to disaster-related resources.

 Fugate is a licensed amateur radio operator.
-His FCC call letters are KK4INZ.
+His FCC call sign is KK4INZ.
 He earned his Technician Class license in 2010.
 He upgraded to General Class in 2014.
 He is a member of the Alexandria (VA) Amateur Radio Club.
 He was a keynote speaker at the 2014 ARRL Convention in Hartford, Connecticut.